astronomer/docs/astro/create-cluster.md

 If you don't specify configuration preferences, Astronomer support creates a cluster with a VPC CIDR of 172.20.0.0/19,`m5.xlarge` nodes, and a maximum node count of 20 in `us-east-1`.
 For information about supported regions, configurations, and defaults, see [Resources required for Astro on AWS](resource-reference-aws.md).

-### Additional setup for AWS regions that are disabled by default
+### Additional set up for AWS regions that are disabled by default

 Some AWS regions that Astronomer supports are [disabled by default on AWS](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).
 These regions are: